auth0/Auth0.swift/README.md

 ```
 </details>

+> 💡 You might want to log the user in after signup.
+See [Login with database connection](#login-with-database-connection) above for an example.

 #### Passwordless login

 Passwordless is a two-step authentication flow that requires the **Passwordless OTP** grant to be enabled for your Auth0 application.
 Check [our documentation](https://auth0.com/docs/configure/applications/application-grant-types) for more information.